Iran University of Medical Sciences • Journals

 COPE-aligned

-• COPE flowchart-based decision-making
+• Flowchart-based decision-making

 • Interim expressions of concern